- Oops!Something went wrong.Please try again later.

-Phillips 66 PSX reported second-quarter 2020 adjusted loss per share of 74 cents, narrower than the Zacks Consensus Estimate of a loss of 99 cents.
-The company reported adjusted earnings of $3.02 per share in the year-ago quarter.
+Phillips 66 PSX reported second-quarter 2021 adjusted earnings per share of 74 cents, beating the Zacks Consensus Estimate of 71 cents.
+The bottom line turned around from a loss of 74 cents in the year-ago quarter.

 Phillips 66 Price, Consensus and EPS Surprise

 The segment generated adjusted pre-tax quarterly earnings of $316 million, up from $245 million in the year-ago quarter.
 Higher contributions from transportation activities aided the segment.

 Record adjusted pre-tax earnings of $657 million rose from $89 million in the prior-year quarter.
 Contributions from olefins and polyolefins business, backed by high demand, aided the segment.